 The questions that separate “can be made” from “made well”

-If you’re developing Vitamin B12 gummies with KorNutra, these are the questions that tend to matter most when it’s time to scale and support shelf life.
+When developing Vitamin B12 gummies with KorNutra, these are the questions that matter most at scale:

 - How is content uniformity confirmed across the run (start, middle, and end), not just from a single composite?